ocaml/ocaml.org/data/tutorials/language/0it_05_labels.md

 - : string = "ility"
 ```

-In the definitions of `take` and `rtake`, the function `sub` is called with optional arguments takeed with question marks.
+In the definitions of `take` and `rtake`, the function `sub` is called with optional arguments passed with question marks.

-In `take` the optional argument has the same name as in `sub`, writing `?len` is sufficient to forward without unwrapping.
+In `take` the optional argument has the same name as in `sub`; writing `?len` is sufficient to forward without unwrapping.

 ## Conclusion

 Functions can have named or optional parameters.
-However, OCaml does not support [variadic](https://en.wikipedia.org/wiki/Variadic_function) functions.
-Refer to the [reference manual](/htmlman//lablexamples.html) for more examples and details on labels.
+Refer to the [reference manual](/manual/lablexamples.html) for more examples and details on labels.